uCiC-app/slate/source/includes/_requests.md

 	}
 }
 ```
 This endpoint retrieves a single Request by its id.
+**Note:** requestType specifies whether the Request is a Map Request (0), or Direct Request (1).
+The response type (image/video) is no longer decided in the Request, but by the responding client.

 ### HTTP Request